 Indigenous Peoples - Indigenous people from every region of Canada served in the armed forces, fighting in every major battle of the conflict.
 At least 3,000 First Nations members enlisted as well as an unknown number of Inuit, Métis, and other Indigenous peoples.
 Encourage your students to read through the many outstanding accomplishments put forth by Indigenous Peoples here.
 We also recommend listening to Episode 3 of the Record of Service podcast discussing Frank Tomkins’, a member of the Metis community, involvement in the war or reading further about Tommy Prince, Canada’s most decorated Indigenous war hero.

 Black Peoples - The Second World War saw considerable growth in how Black Canadians served in the military.
 While, unlike the First World War, no segregated battalions were created, Black recruits still often encountered resistance when trying to enlist in the army.
-Read through the story of Allan Bundy or listen to that of Leonard Braithwaite, discussing the adversity they each had to overcome in order to serve overseas.
-Have your students visit the African Canadian Workers: From Second World War to 1960 exhibit at Canada’s virtual museum as well!
+Read through the story of Allan Bundy or Leonard Braithwaite and discuss the adversity they each had to overcome in order to serve overseas.

 To learn more, have your students listen to stories from Veterans Affairs Canada or the Memory Project, where groups can book a speaker to visit their classroom virtually!
 Students can also use the search function at the Library and Archives of Canada to search for information on past family members that may have served during the war.